 The research arm of the of the Carolinas Trauma Network is the Research Center of Excellence (COE).
-The Research Center of Excellence combines the talents and strengths of Carolinas Medical Center’s Departments of Emergency Medicine, General Surgery-Trauma, Orthopaedic Surgery, Physical and Rehabilitation Medicine, Neurosciences and the R. Stuart Dickson Institute for Health Studies with those of the affiliated CHS medical centers.
+The Research Center of Excellence combines the talents and strengths of Carolinas Medical Center’s Departments of Emergency Medicine, General Surgery-Trauma, Orthopaedic Surgery, Physical and Rehabilitation Medicine, Neurosciences and Dickson Advanced Analytics (DA2) (Formerly R. Stuart Dickson Institute for Health Studies) with those of the affiliated Carolinas HealthCare System medical centers.

 The objectives of the Carolinas Trauma Network Research Center of Excellence are:

 To facilitate collaboration across disciplines, facilities, and scientific methods to contribute to the evidence base in trauma care

 To contribute to the science of conducting trauma research on challenging patients in challenging environments

 To use Comparative Effectiveness Research strategies to identify the safest, most effective and least costly treatments for injured patients

 For more information on Carolinas Trauma Network, please call 704-355-2246 or email us.